yasmin-alshurafa/performing-robots/October 25/README.md

 # Assignment 3: Questions Response

 The scene I chose was from the film Frozen, "Do you want to build a snowman?".
-This is the scene I chose https://youtu.be/WRsBMPnQYbQ.
+Click on this [link](https://youtu.be/WRsBMPnQYbQ) to see the scene I chose.
 The character I chose from this scene was Anna.

 ## Questions
 - How would you build the actor?